-The Pharmacovigilance Risk Assessment Committee (PRAC) is the committee at the European Medicines Agency that is responsible for assessing and monitoring safety issues for human medicines.
+The Pharmacovigilance Risk Assessment Committee (PRAC) is the European Medicines Agency's (EMA) committee responsible for assessing and monitoring the safety of human medicines.

-The PRAC's recommendations are considered by the Committee for Medicinal Products for Human Use (CHMP) when it adopts opinions for centrally authorised medicines and referral procedures and by the Coordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh) when it provides a recommendation on the use of a medicine in Member States.
+- Coordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh) on the use of a medicine in Member States;

 How useful is this page?